hypervel/hypervel.org/docs/README.md

 ### Eloquent

 Scared of databases?
 Don't be.
-Laravel Hyperf’s Eloquent ORM makes it painless to interact with your application's data, and models, migrations, and relationships can be quickly scaffolded:
+Hypervel’s Eloquent ORM makes it painless to interact with your application's data, and models, migrations, and relationships can be quickly scaffolded:

 ```shell:no-line-numbers
 php artisan make:model Invoice --migration